 That said, there’s much more to Campbell Soup than just the iconic red cans.
 The company is more and more a snack food play.
 As we know, while Americans profess an interest in healthier eating, they still love their junk food from time to time.
 Campbell’s, owner of Hanover, Pop Secret, Goldfish and Pepperidge Farm, is in a great position to profit off of this.

 Pepsico (NYSE:PEP), the leader in snacks, consistently gets a high P/E ratio from the market, as investors acknowledge the stickiness of their brands with consumers.
-The market, however, is not appreciating Campbell Soup at all.
-Shares are down from $50 in 2017 to $31 now.
+The market, however, is not appreciating Campbell Soup as much.
+Shares are down from $50 in 2017 to $45 now.

 PacWest Bancorp (PACW)